Iran plans more war games in strait as sanctions bite

 Real Admiral Ali Fadavi, naval commander of the Revolutionary Guards Corps, said exercises next month would focus directly on the Strait of Hormuz, which leads out of the Gulf and provides the outlet for most oil from the Middle East.

-Iran held a 10-day drill which ended on Monday in neighboring seas.
+Iran held a 10-day drill which ended on Monday in neighbouring seas.

 "Today the Islamic Republic of Iran has full domination over the region and controls all movements within it," Fadavi said in remarks reported by the Fars news agency.